theGritfulOne/git-work-flow/README.md

 14. vim "filename" //allows user to edit files that had been staged for commit, user needs to use git add function again

 15. git log --pretty=format:"   " //provides commit details that you want

+This line was added at home for testing